mmsharepoint/tab-meeting-stageview-vote-movie-fluid/README.md

 - Create a new teams meeting with at least one participant
 - Open the meeting in Edit mode
 - At the right end of the tabs click (+) to add a new app and sideload your package
-- Join the meeting with a physical Teams desktop client
+- Join the meeting with a physical Teams desktop client or a browser which is also possible now (In the beginning only physical Teams desktop client were able to show up in sidePanel)

 ## Features